malcolm-kee/malcolm-kee/blogs/2019/09/how-to-become-a-racist.md

 The same logic works the other way, using same concept, as a Malay you can think:

 - "Hey, there is a Chinese business man disrespects our country, I guess Chinese are all selfish persons that are not patriotic."
 - "Hey, some Malay people are irresponsible.
-But that's just some exceptions.
+But those are just exceptions.
 Malay are usually hardworking and honest person."

 </aside>